top of page

 condensation will soon get you wet.

-A note about avalanche danger: For many of us, avalanches are the first backcountry safety concern that comes
+A note about avalanche danger: For many of us, avalanches are the first backcountry safety concern that comes to mind.
+We do not ski in terrain that is prone to avalanches, but if you ski anywhere in the backcountry it is prudent to have some basic knowledge of avalanche safety.

 MORE ABOUT SKIS, BOOTS, AND POLES

-Nearly all of us use metal-edged “wax-less” skis with fish-scale bottoms, and the fish-scales are generally
+Nearly all of us use metal-edged “wax-less” skis with fish-scale bottoms, and the fish-scales are generally adequate for the climbing we do.
+Equipment options include:

 - Traditional 3-pin cross-country boots and bindings with wide cross-country skis.